 Giant cell arteritis (GCA) is a type of autoimmune vasculitis that causes chronic inflammation of large and medium-sized arteries, in particular the carotid arteries, its major branches, and the aorta.
-It is most common in white women over the age of 50, and approximately 50% of patients also have polymyalgia rheumatica.
+GCA is most common in women over the age of 50 and of northern European descent, and approximately 50% of patients also have polymyalgia rheumatica.
 Patients usually present with constitutional symptoms (e.g., fever, weight loss, night sweats, fatigue, and malaise), new-onset headache, a tender, hardened temporal artery, jaw claudication, or amaurosis fugax.
-Laboratory tests typically show signs of inflammation (e.g., elevated erythrocyte sedimentation rate and CRP), and temporal artery biopsy should be performed to confirm the diagnosis.
+If there is strong clinical suspicion for GCA, glucocorticoids should be administered immediately, even prior to diagnostic workup if needed, to reduce the risk of permanent vision loss and cerebral ischemia.
+Laboratory studies typically show signs of inflammation (e.g., elevated erythrocyte sedimentation rate and CRP), and temporal artery biopsy and/or imaging (e.g., Duplex ultrasound) should be performed to confirm the diagnosis.
 The classic histopathological findings are mononuclear infiltration of the vessel wall and formation of giant cells.
-If GCA is suspected, prompt administration of glucocorticoids is essential to reduce the risk of permanent vision loss and cerebral ischemia.
+Patients should be referred to rheumatology for follow-up because most patients require long-term therapy with glucocorticoids (≥ 2 years).

 - Concentric intimal hyperplasia: macrophages and giant cells produce PDGF and VEGF → stimulate intimal proliferation → reduced blood flow and ischemia

-- Symptoms of arterial inflammation: extracranial branches of the common carotid, internal carotid, and external carotid arteries (the temporal artery is the most commonly affected vessel)
+- Cranial giant cell arteritis: involves the extracranial branches of the common carotid, internal carotid, and external carotid arteries (the temporal artery is the most commonly affected vessel)

 - Symptoms of (if both diseases are present)